jcgallagher517/jcgallagher517.github.io/README.md

-# myproject
+# jcgallagher517

-This is the myproject project.
+This is the jcgallagher517 project.

 ## Development mode